 Disarmament, Arms Control and Non-Proliferation

-Disarmament and arms control are central elements of the global security architecture.
-They are not concerns of the past, rather, pressing challenges of the present and of the future.
-Disarmament is a multilateral process which creates trust between states – and is, at the same time, a central mission of the United Nations.
-The uncontrolled spread of nuclear weapons is one of the greatest threats to our security.
-The danger exists that, in ten years, the number of nuclear-armed nations will double and also that terrorists will come into possession of nuclear weapons.
-Curtailing this danger is a matter of survival.
+Disarmament and arms control are central elements of the architecture of global security.
+They are not concerns of the past, but pressing challenges for the present and future.
+The uncontrolled spread of nuclear weapons or other weapons of mass destructions is one of the greatest threats to global security.
+Curtailing this danger can ultimately become a matter of survival.